C4ptainCrunch/thesis/source/index.rst

-Before prensenting those, we describe a :code:`Player` class that every implementation will then reuse and implement two basic agents to be used as a baseline in our comparisons.
+Before presenting those, we describe a :code:`Player` class that every implementation will then reuse and implement two basic agents to be used as a baseline in our comparisons.
-The :code:`Player` class keeps track of the game state internaly.
+The :code:`Player` class keeps track of the game state internally.
 At each turn of the game, the :code:`Player` is called with the method :code:`play()` to inform it of the action played by their opponent
 (and thus update their internal state) and then chooses an action with :code:`get_action()`, updates once more their internal state and then outputs their action for the opposing :code:`Player` to use.